MakeSchool-Tutorials/Rainbow-Checklist/P00-Python-Installation/content.md

 $ python3 --version
 ```

-This tutorial requires version 3 to run.
+This tutorial requires Python version 3 to run.
 If you had to run the second command to specify version 3 then instead of running ```python ./myfilename.py``` you'll want to run ```python3 ./myfilename.py``` to execute the python script you're going to write.

 ##  Getting Started
 To begin with we'll create a directory for the project to live in.
 Use the `mkdir` command to do this.